cloudoutloud/awesome-docs/docs /source/tools/kubernetes/index.rst

 Kubernetes
 ========================

-Is a great for container orchestration
+Is a great for container orchestration and STUFF!